greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 With TCP as the interconnect protocol, Greenplum Database has an upper limit of 1000 segment instances - less than that if the query workload involves complex, multi-slice queries.

-The `PROXY` value specifies using the TCP protocol, and when running queries, using a proxy for Greenplum interconnect communication between the master instance and segment instances and between two segment instances.
-When this parameter is set to `PROXY`, you must specify the proxy ports for the master and segment instances with the server configuration parameter [gp\_interconnect\_proxy\_addresses](#gp_interconnect_proxy_addresses).
+The `PROXY` value specifies using the TCP protocol, and when running queries, using a proxy for Greenplum interconnect communication between the coordinator instance and segment instances and between two segment instances.
+When this parameter is set to `PROXY`, you must specify the proxy ports for the coordinator and segment instances with the server configuration parameter [gp\_interconnect\_proxy\_addresses](#gp_interconnect_proxy_addresses).
 For information about configuring and using proxies with the Greenplum interconnect, see [Configuring Proxies for the Greenplum Interconnect](../../admin_guide/managing/proxy-ic.html).

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|